aberistain/2020-CBMS-DoubleU-Net/README.md

 `use_trained_model_for_prediction.py input_path output_path -t -c`

 ### Docker run
+**Note: Docker files are optimized for CPU based execution.
+Modify FROM to use gpu tensorflow and also requirements.txt to use GPU**
 `docker build -t cvpr_segmentation .`
 `docker run -v [output_folder]:/input-dataset:ro -v [output_folder]:/output-folder cvpr_segmentation`